Important Dates and Deadlines

 - Potential for commercially significant inventions, copyrights and patents;

-- Probability of achieving proposed goal with the Grant resources and in the time proposed.
+- Probability of achieving proposed goal with the award resources and in the time proposed.